Find the Right Fit for Your Space.

 What are OLED and QLED?

-QLED (Quantum Light-Emitting Diode), is a technology offered exclusively by Samsung.
+QLED (Quantum Light-Emitting Diode), is a picture technology offered primarily by Samsung.
 The brand’s QLED televisions use standard LCD panels, but back-lighting is supplemented by a layer of Quantum Dots, which emit a distinctive glow when hit by light.
 The result is a vibrant, gorgeous image that is on par with what you would see on an OLED display – and available at half the cost of one.